DavidJMcGarvey/SQL-Library-Manager-App/README.md

 **BASIC FEATURES**

-This Express web app uses SQLite to store information on library books on a database.
+This Express web app uses SQLite and Sequelize to store information on library books in a database.
 All standard CRUD features are avalibale to the user.
 A user can Create, Read, Update, and Delete book entries.

 **EXTRA FEATURES**
-- Search:
+- Search: User can search partial matching, case insensitive words or numbers and matches will render.
-- Pagination:
+- Pagination: The home page of the library includes pagintion, five books per page to keep things uncluttered.
 - Custom Styling: At the bottom of **styles.css**, custom CSS styles were added to the pre-existing project CSS.
+Find them under "Davey CSS"

 Author: David J McGarvey
 Created: 2019-12-09
-Updated: 2019-12-23
+Updated: 2020-01-03